etwk/blog/content/lists/books.md

 - [ ] Sky Above Kharkiv: Dispatches from the Ukrainian Front (Serhiy Zhadan) #reporting #war
 - [ ] The War Came To Us: Life and Death in Ukraine #must
 - [ ] The Language of War (Oleksandr Mykhed) #record
+- [ ] The Wild West of Eastern Europe: A Ukrainian Guide on Breaking Free from Empire

 ### USA
 - [ ] Civilizing Torture: An American Tradition